 The Simple Map Viewer is for viewing one natural resource theme at a time such as farmland soils, wetland soils, protected open space, natural diversity data base areas, and water quality classifications.
-Select the map theme to display and optionally overlay it on 1990, 2004, 2006, 2008, 2009, or 2010 aerial photography.
+Select the map theme to display and optionally overlay it on aerial photography or elevation.
 The simple map viewer includes links to CT ECO Data Guides and Resource Guides that explain each map theme.
 Map themes in the simple map viewer closely correspond with the maps available in the Map Catalog.

-The Aerial Photo Viewer is for viewing aerial photography available for Connecticut, certain regions in Connecticut, and along the Connecticut coastline and Connecticut River.
-It includes a collection of black and white, color, and infrared photography published by various state and federal agencies for 1990, 2004, 2005, 2006, 2008, 2009 and 2010.
+The Aerial Imagery Viewer is designed for viewing digital aerial photography (imagery) available for Connecticut, certain regions in Connecticut, and along the Connecticut coastline and Connecticut River.
+It includes a collection of black and white, color, and infrared imagery published by various state and federal agencies.
 Refer to Connecticut Digital Orthophotography for descriptions of aerial photography available in CT ECO.

-The Elevation Viewer displays a statewide digital elevation model (DEM) that was created by virtually mosaicking eight datasets into one.
-The result is a seamless elevation map that can be displayed as hillshade, shaded relief, slope or aspect.
+The Elevation Viewer includes a statewide digital elevation model (DEM) that can be displayed as hillshade, shaded relief, slope or aspect.

 The Connecticut Coastal Hazards Viewer is designed to allow users access to several pertinent suites of data for coastal Connecticut.
 Presented here are data representing sea level rise, high-resolution coastal elevation, hurricane storm surge, coastal erosion, and environmental observations such as tides, water quality, waves and currents.